gmuric/CovidGenderGap/README.md

-# COVID-19 amplifies gender disparities in research
+# COVID-19 pandemic and gender disparities in biomedical research

 Here you can find the code and the data for replicating the results from paper "COVID-19 amplifies gender disparities in research" by Goran Murić, Kristina Lerman and Emilio Ferrara

-- **plot_figures.ipynb** - All the necessary code to replicate the results
+- **analysis_and_figures.ipynb** - All the necessary code to replicate the results

 - **data/standardized_data.csv** - The data on papers and authors published on biorXiv, medrXiv and selected Springer-Nature journals in a standardized form, properly formated for the analysis